ovu/ovu.blog/posts/2016-11-25-hakyll-first-steps.markdown

        -- Here should come your rules
 ```
 Do not forget to configure the github pages to use the docs directory.
 And voila!
 You should have already you website.

+#### Conclusion
+Hakyll is a really good documented tool that can be used to generate static pages.
+It has a very intuitive DSL for defining the generation rules.
+At the beginning I mentioned I wanted to use it in order to practice Hakell, however it is not necessary to program in Haskell to have it running, at least in the first steps.

+Publishing the generated pages in github were easy as well.
+I will continue adding features to the blog and maybe I will discover more features of Hakyll and learn more about it.